Aisam-ul-Haq Qureshi: 2004

-Aisam won a single futures title in India on February.
+Aisam won a single futures title in India in February.
 He then reached The Wrexham Challenger doubles semi-finals with Vladimir Voltchkov.
 Aisam went on to win the IX Challenger Internacional de Salinas in Salinas, Ecuador with doubles partner Federico Browne.
 Next, at the USTA Challenger of Calabasas in Calabasas, USA with partner Cecil Mamiit, he reached the semis.
 At the Fergana Challenger in Fergana, Uzbekistan, he paired up with Harsh Mankad to reach the final.
 In Saudi Arabia, he won another singles futures title.

 In June, Aisam played his first singles ATP tournament at The Nottingham Open in Nottingham and was beaten in the first round by Jonas Björkman in straight sets.
 He then paired up with Luxembourg's Gilles Müller and won at the XI Open International D'Andorra in Andorra.
 Aisam then took part in the Open de Montauban in Montauban, France, where he and Mankad reached the semi-finals.
 At The LTA Nottingham Challenger in Nottingham, UK, they both again reached the semis.
 Next, at The Manchester Trophy in Manchester, UK he partnered Lovro Zovko to the final.

 Aisam reached the singles challenger semi-finals at the Arroyo de la Encomienda in Valladolid, Spain.
-In the same tournament he reached the doubles final with Michael Ryderstedt.
-After missing the previous tie, Aisam took part in the Davis cup relegation play-off final against favourites New Zealand.
-He assisted Pakistan in causing a huge upset when they won 3–2 to stay in Asia/Oceania Group I. He travelled to Nigeria and won another singles futures title.
+In the same tournament, he reached the doubles final with Michael Ryderstedt.
+After missing the previous tie, Aisam took part in the Davis Cup relegation play-off final against favorites New Zealand.
+He assisted Pakistan in causing a huge upset when they won 3–2 to stay in Asia/Oceania Group I. He travelled to Nigeria and won another singles future title.
 In his final event of the season, Aisam partnered Jason Marshall to the Audi Challenger semi-final held in Groningen, Netherlands.
 Aisam finished the season ranked 199th in singles and 136th in doubles.